aws-samples/amazon-aurora-labs-for-mysql/docs/ML/SageMaker/index.md

 2. Create and attach policy to the role.
 3. Associate the IAM role with the Aurora cluster.
 4. Add the Sagemaker role to the db cluster parameter group.
-5. Connect to the Aurora cluster and execute SQL commands to create and use comprehend function.
+5. Create the SageMaker function.
-8. Create and run the function.
+6. Exececute the function and observe predictions.

 ## 1. Create IAM role required by Aurora to Talk to Sagemaker